UrbanAI-org/UrbanAI/README.md

 ### Trees Detection

 This task uses the [deepforest model](https://deepforest.readthedocs.io/en/latest/) primarily for detection, though it can also be used for classification.
 Since the pre-trained model isn't quite suited to our target area, we fine-tune it using a small [labeled dataset](https://universe.roboflow.com/unsw-urbanai/tree-detection-in-sydney).
 The challenge lies in distinguishing between a tree, grass, or a green roof, and identifying when two or more trees are connected.
-You can find training notebook [here](https://colab.research.google.com/drive/1Dp6bZ8vjWYZdX0RRu45mt0aIHLXTWa0O#scrollTo=sY4YIwy2xh2t).
+You can find training notebook at backend folder.

 The model performs well for the first challenge, but the second one still requires more effort and has room for improvement.
 Overall, it appears to effectively identify most of the trees in the image.
 Distinguishing between a tree, grass      |   Identifying when two or more trees